-Welcome to Johannesburg Lasts, a creative research project spanning two years, twelve contributors and seven editors.
-The projects in this issue cover a range of creative practices and responses to a brief we set out in early 2019 that focused on questions of beginnings and endings, things lost, and legacies that last and linger across the Greater Johannesburg region.
-The projects stretch across time, speaking to movement, migration, dust, hauntings, radioactive substances, the history of jazz, geological and ecological decay, particulate matter, demolitions and emerging forms of workplace control.
+Welcome to Johannesburg Lasts, a special issue of the Ellipses Journal for Creative Research and a creative research project spanning two years, twelve contributors and an editorial collective of seven.
+The contributions in this issue cover a range of creative research practices focused on specters and hauntings, beginnings and endings, things lost, and legacies that last and linger across the Greater Johannesburg region.
+The contributions stretch across and compress time and space, speaking to movement and migration, geological and ecological decay, dust and particulate matter, radioactive energies and emerging forms of workplace control.

-This issue was dreamed up, edited and facilitated by Naadira Patel, Ruth Sacks, Karin Tan, Skye Quadling, Tara Weber, Andrei van Wyk and Jarrett Erasmus, and was realised with the support and expertise of Andrea Hayes, Glen Mudau, Laura Seal, Mitch Said, and Paul Sika.Full Editorial
+This issue was edited and facilitated by Naadira Patel, Ruth Sacks, Karin Tan, Skye Quadling, Tara Weber, Andrei van Wyk and Jarrett Erasmus, and was realised with the support and digital expertise of Andrea Hayes, Glen Mudau, Laura Seal, Mitch Said, and Paul Sika.Full Editorial

 Special Issue: Johannesburg Lasts